 Here, we take a look at how entering awards can benefit your business and provide some tips on how to get the most out of them.

 You may feel your business has a specific strength that sets it apart – whether it’s development of a new product, excellence in customer service, or maybe a particularly successful project.
 Business awards give your business successes visibility and prominence.

 Some awards carry more weight and prestige than others, and will reward specific areas of excellence, which allows businesses to be recognised nationwide for their achievements.
-For example, we have have been nominated for two awards at the UK Search Awards and were delighted to have come away as winners of the ‘best use of search – health’ award for our healthcare marketing campaign.
+For example, we were nominated for two awards at the UK Search Awards and were delighted to have come away as winners of the ‘best use of search – health’ award for our healthcare marketing campaign.
 On the more local side, Wagada have also recently won the Business Growth Award at the St Albans Chamber of Commerce Awards 2018, which has gained recognition within the local community, raising our profile to local businesses and sets us apart from local competition.